Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Influence roll.md

 A character targeted by unacceptable influence may reject it outright without spending [[Willpower]], even if his [[Resolve]] would not normally be high enough to defend against it.
 A player can still choose to have his character follow the course of action put forward by unacceptable influence, but only because he thinks it makes sense—the character cannot be coerced into doing it.
 Some powerful Charms and spells can also compel characters into bowing to unacceptable influence.

 Unacceptable influence includes:
-- Any [[instill]] action to strengthen or weaken an Intimacy which doesn’t exploit an appropriately strong Intimacy to do so.
+- Any [[Instill]] action to strengthen or weaken an Intimacy which doesn’t exploit an appropriately strong Intimacy to do so.
 <details><summary>Example</summary>
 A Deathlord’s agent sits down next to a Solar in a teahouse and intimates that the Solar’s Lunar companion is not to be trusted, but she gives no reasons—only dim intimations.
 The Solar has a Major Tie of trust toward the Lunar.
 Because the Abyssal exploits no Intimacies to support her suggestions, the Solar can ignore her attempt at weakening his Intimacy toward the Lunar.
 </details>